alinnert/mana/packages/docs/README.md

-# Mana ‒ Official Website
+# Mana ‒ Documentation

-This is the repository of the official [Mana](https://github.com/alinnert/mana) Website.

-Its preview is available at https://alinnert.github.io/mana-website.
+This package contains the official documentation.
+A preview is available at https://alinnert.github.io/mana.